nulljoin/tauri-app/README.md

 For the complete list of sponsors please visit our [website](https://tauri.app#sponsors) and [Open Collective](https://opencollective.com/tauri).

-## Organization

-Tauri aims to be a sustainable collective based on principles that guide sustainable free and open software communities.
-To this end it has become a Programme within the [Commons Conservancy](https://commonsconservancy.org/), and you can contribute financially via [Open Collective](https://opencollective.com/tauri).

 ## Licenses

 Code: (c) 2015 - Present - The Tauri Programme within The Commons Conservancy.